mui/material-ui/docs/src/pages/careers/react-engineer-x-grid.md

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-The data grid team (part of MUI X) needs your help.
+The data grid team (part of MUI X) needs help.
-The component is off [a great start](https://npm-stat.com/charts.html?package=%40mui%2Fx-data-grid&package=react-table&package=ag-grid-community&from=2021-06-01), however we have only started to scratch the surface for the potential of this component.
-There is x10 more to build.
-We need to:

-- build an headless version for MUI Base.
-- build advanced, in browsers, data analysis features like pivoting and charts integration.
-- build a strong integration with backend APIs, e.g. to handle >100M rows.
+We have started with the [data grid](/x/react-data-grid/#commercial-version) component.
+We need to build new features on it and introduce new components.
+The enterprise version is built on the open-source version of the components.

-We also need help to continue to make the components easier to use, make it more customizable, [improve performance](https://www.causal.app/blog/react-perf), make it more accessible, improve the health of the open-source by engaging and collaborating with the community, guiding developers to answers, and just generally being a positive presence in the community.
+We also need help to continue to improve the health of the open-source product: make the advanced components easier to use, make it support more use cases, improve performance, make it more accessible, keeping up with the community, guiding developers to answers, and just generally being a positive presence in the open-source community.

 ## About the role